 You want to be a blogger or a writer?

-After beginning the adventure in blogging which quickly turned into writing full-fledged articles for magazine companies I began to realize how many people have the same desire.
-I am often asked how I got started and asked for advice on how to get started into this blogging/writing career.
+You want to be a blogger or a writer?
+After beginning the adventure in blogging which quickly turned into writing articles for magazine companies I began to realize how many people have the same desire.
+I am often asked how to get started into this blogging/writing career.
 My adventure began with learning to accept criticism and denials.
 Get ready!
 If you really want it you’re gonna have to put in the time.

-When you submit articles, blogs and/or queries it typically takes time for anyone to get back to you.
-Publishers get a lot of submissions, therefore, it can take days, weeks or even months to hear back.
+When you submit articles, blogs and/or queries it takes time to hear back, don’t lose faith.
+Publishers get a lot of submissions, therefore it can take days, weeks or even months to hear back.
 Sometimes you will never hear back and other times you will get a very nice thank you but no email.
-For every query, you send there are a hundred other people also doing the same.
+For every query you send, there are a hundred other people doing the same.
 No matter how good your work is, it feels like there is always someone better, be patient your time will come.
 Try to get in with smaller less known publications at first.

 Putting in the time

-For many bloggers including myself, starting out writing for free to get our names out in the world is standard practice.
+For many bloggers including myself, starting out writing for free is standard practice.
 Others acquire paid gigs right from the beginning with hard work and a little luck.
-If you succeed as a blogger small paid jobs tend to come your way along the road.
-Through determination and perseverance, the better-paying jobs can come too.
-Making the leap from blogging to magazine articles is a whole other ball game.
+If you succeed as a blogger small paid jobs tend to come your way along the way.
+Through determination and perseverance, better-paying jobs may come too.
+Making the leap from blogging to magazine articles is a whole different ball game.